+In my work with clients with eating disorders and disordered eating, I often find that the fear of eating when not hungry is one of the most difficult bits of dogma to overcome.
 One of the cardinal rules of dieting is “Eat only when you’re hungry.”
-I often find that the fear of eating when not hungry is one of the most difficult bits of dogma to overcome.
 People with eating disorders and good dieters everywhere have been taught that this is all that stands in the way between us and complete loss of control and utter disaster in our lives.
 Many don’t even see it as an actual choice or symptom of the eating disorder.

 Successful recovery from an eating disorder or disordered eating or chronic dieting requires overcoming and challenging this rule.

-- You are in recovery from a restrictive eating disorder and rarely feel hunger.
-You are told you need to eat more, but you don’t believe it.
+You are in recovery from a restrictive eating disorder and rarely feel hunger.
+Your treatment team tells you that you need to eat more, but you don’t believe it.
 Isn’t it better to delay eating until later in the day?
 Should you really eat breakfast and lunch at the times scheduled by your dietitian?
 Yes, absolutely!
 Regular meals are critical to getting all of your body functions to work properly again.
 One of the reasons you may not be feeling adequate hunger could be delayed gastric emptying, which occurs when someone is undereating and food remains in the stomach far longer than it should.
 One of the consequences is low appetite.
 The solution: eat regularly as prescribed, even if you’re not hungry.

 I can think of many more situations that apply to all of us, not just those with eating disorders:

 You must face it head-on with new behaviors, deliberately defying it.
-If you have been instructed to follow a meal plan: follow it.
+If your treatment team gave you a meal plan: follow it.
 If you have been told you are undereating: practice eating one thing per day when you are not hungry.
 The next time you have something in your schedule that interferes with a normal meal time: eat beforehand.
 Accept invitations to eat at times to which you are unaccustomed.
 Eat something spontaneously when it shows up, even if you are not hungry.

 By practicing these behaviors, you will become less fearful of eating when not hungry.
 You will learn that this, too, is a normal part of being a human.
 You will be more relaxed around food and you will see that nothing horrible happens if you eat when you’re not hungry.
-You do not have to continue to be a victim of diet culture.
+Please understand that you do not have to continue to be a victim of diet culture.